akka/akka/akka-docs/src/main/paradox/typed/actor-discovery.md

 One important difference from local only receptions are the serialization concerns, all messages sent to and back from an actor on another node must be serializable, see @ref:[serialization](../serialization.md).

+## Receptionist Scalability

+The receptionist does not scale up to any number of services or very high turnaround of services.
+It will likely handle up to thousands or tens of thousands of services.
+Use cases with higher demands the receptionist for initial contact between actors on the nodes while the actual logic of those is up to the applications own actors.